AmanNegi/FlutterUIKit/README.md

 <a href="https://www.buymeacoffee.com/asterjoules" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important; width: 174px !important; box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important; -webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important; " ></a>

-Flutter 30 days challenge is a app build during the #30daysofflutterchallenge.
-It contains of several demo UI's which I took as challenge for particular date.
+Flutter 30 days challenge is an app build during the #30daysofflutterchallenge.
+It contains several demo UI's which I took a challenge for a particular date.
 You can the code for each page in this repository.
 I focused on writing clean and reusable code.
 I refactored and tried to keep the structure clean and understandable.

  ### Pages/Screenshots of the application